roomno308/roomno308.github.io/blog/MCMC.md

 ## MCMC = MC + MC

-Intuitively, a Markov chain is just a random walk on a graph (here, we only consider discrete time, finite state Markov chains).
+Intuitively, Markov chain is just a random walk on a graph (here, we only consider discrete time, finite state Markov chains).
 It has 2 components - the state space \\(\Omega\\), and the transition probabilities.
 The transition probabilities only depend on the current state, not on the past states i.e it is memory-less ([*Markov property*](https://en.wikipedia.org/wiki/Markov_property)).
 We can imagine \\(\Omega\\) as the vertices of a graph, and the transition probabilities as weights of the edges.

 In our case, \\(\Omega\\) consists of all the \\(n!\\) permutations, and each edge has weight \\(\frac{1}{n}\\).
 The full graph for \\(n = 3\\) is shown below.
 At each node, we can pick the topmost card and place it at three different places (this includes the possibility of placing the card again at the top, and thus justifies the need of self loop).